Stefano Pluchino

+His work on the interaction between stem cells and immune cells has demonstrated that advanced stem cell therapies exert their effects not only through cellular replacement but also via modulation of mitochondrial function and neuroinflammatory pathways.
+This perspective has inspired first-in-kind clinical trials of allogeneic neural stem cells in patients with progressive MS, including a pioneering Phase I trial demonstrating the safety and feasibility of intracerebroventricular NSC transplantation.

+Further, his recent research employs advanced 2D and 3D stem cell models using patient-derived cells, revealing that neural progenitors from people with progressive MS exhibit a senescent, inflammatory phenotype that can be reversed with agents such as simvastatin.
+His lab also identified MS-specific epigenetic changes and a previously unrecognized population of immature, senescent, proinflammatory radial glia-like cells (DARGs), which spread inflammation and senescence, offering new avenues for personalized treatments.

+Overall, Stefano Pluchino’s work integrates stem cell biology, neuroimmunology, immunometabolism, and patient-specific modelling to develop targeted therapies aimed at slowing or reversing MS progression.
+His insights into mitochondrial function, immune regulation, and regenerative strategies continue to shape cutting-edge approaches in neurodegenerative disease research with the goal of accessible, effective, patient-centred treatments.

 Education

 Born in 1971, Pluchino grew up in Ragusa, Italy.
 He attended liceo classico Umberto I in Ragusa.
 He earned an M.D., a full residency in Neurology and a Ph.D. in Experimental Neurosciences from the University of Siena, Italy (joint with San Raffaele Scientific Institute, Milan), under the mentorship of Gianvito Martino in 2004.
 The title of his PhD thesis was 'Development of a neural stem cell-based therapy for experimental multiple sclerosis in mice'.

 He then completed his post-doctoral research at San Raffaele Scientific Institute, and Vita-Salute San Raffaele University, Milan.
 He was also an instructor in Experimental Neurosciences at University Vita-Salute San Raffaele, Milan until 2010.

 In 2010, Pluchino joined the faculty at the University of Cambridge – School of Clinical Medicine, with a laboratory at the Van Geest Centre for Brain Repair, on the Forvie site of the Cambridge Biomedical Campus.
 He became University Lecturer and Honorary Consultant in Neurology, as well as principal investigator at the Wellcome–MRC Cambridge Stem Cell Institute.
 He was promoted to University Reader in Regenerative Neuroimmunology in 2016.
-In 2021, Pluchino was further promoted to Professor of Regenerative Neuroimmunology, in the Department of Clinical Neurosciences.
+In 2021, Pluchino was further promoted to Professor of Clinical Regenerative Neuroimmunology, in the Department of Clinical Neurosciences.

 Research and career

 Pluchino's research studies whether the accumulation of neurological disability observed in patients with chronic inflammatory neurological conditions can be slowed down using next generation molecular therapies.
 The overarching aim is to understand the basic mechanisms that allow exogenously delivered stem cells, gene therapy vectors and/or exosomes to create an environment that preserves damaged axons or prevents neurons from dying.
 Such mechanisms may be harnessed and used to modulate disease states to repair and/or regenerate critical components of the nervous system.

-In addition to his positions in the Department of Clinical Neurosciences at the University of Cambridge, Pluchino serves as Chair of the Scientific Advisory Board at ReNeuron lcc.